Nomi-CEu/Nomi-CEu/README.md

 - Harder recipes for assorted things like Vanadium, Graphene, Numismatic Dynamos, and more

 Installation instructions:
-- Grab the hardmode config files from [here](https://github.com/m2r1k5/nomi-ceu/tree/main/hardmode%20config%20overrides).
-Drag this into your minecraft folder (you should be "replacing" the existing `config` folder).
+- Install the hardmode config files from [here](https://github.com/tracer4b/nomi-ceu/tree/main/overrides).
 Restart the pack for this to take effect.
 - Run `/bq_admin default load ExpertQuests` to load the hard mode questbook.

 ## Credits
 Certain new quests from [GregTech Community Pack](https://github.com/GregTechCEu/GregTech-Community-Pack).
 GTCE item-ID to GTCEu item-ID conversion scripts by [brachy84](https://github.com/brachy84).